turfptax/ugit/README.md

 # !!!!!!!
 TEST ON BOARD BEFORE DEPLOYMENT !!!

 # Update: 12-16-2022

-# Bug0:
-It currently adds extra line breaks after downloading the files from github.
-This is an error with REPL environments from upycraft, Thonny view the data properly.
+Multi-Line error with REPL environments from upycraft, Thonny view the data properly.
 There is still incorrect hash values calculated on the board.
 Am working on a fix using Githubs last hash value and saving in the config file instead of calculating the has on the micropython board.
-# Bug1:
-It has a hard time navigating sub folders at the moment trying to fix.
-	Subfolders that don't contain files cause error, fix needed.
-# Bug2:

 Hash function not implemented because it never matches up with github, see Bug0 for more details.
 Requests: Any testors will make the process of debugging quicker.